 Snack on nuts and seeds

 Cashews, almonds, walnuts, pistachios and nut butter are chock full of protein and healthy fats.
-They also have a high calorie content though so keep your portions in check.
+They also have a high-calorie content though so keep your portions in check.
 If you’re feeling industrious, you can even make your own nut butter and trail mix.
-Seeds are another great choice too; a handful of pumpkin seeds for instance has more than 12 grams of protein along with generous quantities of zinc, iron, magnesium, dietary fibre and omega-3s.
+Seeds are another great choice too; a handful of pumpkin seeds for instance has more than 12 grams of protein along with generous quantities of zinc, iron, magnesium, dietary fibre and omega-3.

 Drink protein shakes

 Protein shakes are extremely convenient, fuelling your body with easily digestible protein that gets straight to work.
-For optimum results, choose a quality protein supplement such as Health Whey.
-In addition to 20 grams of premium protein per serving, it’s rich in amino acids, zinc, magnesium, vitamin D and fibre.
+For optimum results, choose a quality protein supplement such as Healthy Whey.
+In addition to 20 grams of premium protein per serving, it’s rich in branched chain amino acids (BCAAs), zinc, magnesium and vitamin D.

 Cut the carbs at breakfast

-Another simple way of getting more protein into your diet is to replace breakfast staples with eggs, Greek yoghurt, nuts, low fat cheese, ham and pulses.
-There are 17 grams of protein in a 170 gram serving of Greek yogurt, so you’ll start the day with your protein levels already topped up.
+Another simple way of getting more protein into your diet is to replace breakfast staples with eggs, Greek yoghurt, nuts, low-fat cheese, ham and pulses.
+There are 17 grams of protein in a 170 gram serving of Greek yoghurt, so you’ll start the day with your protein levels already topped up.
 If you’re not a big fan of yoghurt, mix eggs with cheese and vegetables to make a delicious, protein-rich omelette.
-Alternatively, grab a slice of whole grain toast and serve it with salmon and spinach for a quick high-protein breakfast.
+Alternatively, grab a slice of whole-grain toast and serve it with salmon and spinach for a quick high-protein breakfast.

 Supercharge your smoothies